Russell Collection: History

 Raymond Russell, a British harpsichordist and organologist, bought his first historic keyboard instrument in 1939.
 Over the next twenty years he assembled a considerable collection of seventeenth- and eighteenth-century clavichords and harpsichords.
 His collection included instruments from all the main harpsichord-building areas of Europe: a number of English spinets; early harpsichords and virginals from Italy; Flemish instruments by the Ruckers; a late French instrument by Pascal Taskin; and a clavichord and harpsichord from North Germany, both by Johann Adolph Hass.
 Russell described many of the instruments in detail in his book The Harpsichord and Clavichord: an Introductory Study, published in 1959.

 By 1960 Russell had decided to donate his collection to Edinburgh University, where it was to become the nucleus of a centre for research in keyboard performance practice and organology, but this plan was not completed by the time of his sudden death in Malta in 1964 at the age of forty-one.
 Later that year, in his memory and in accordance with his wishes, his mother Maud Russell donated almost all of his collection – nineteen instruments – to the university; the donation also included his notes and his collection of documentary photographs.
-The collection was housed in St Cecilia's Hall in Edinburgh, which opened as a museum in 1968.
+The collection was housed in St Cecilia's Hall in Edinburgh, which the university had acquired for that purpose, and which opened as a museum in 1968.
 The opening recital was given by Gustav Leonhardt.

 The university bought two further instruments from Russell's collection – an English double harpsichord by Jacob Kirckman, bought at auction in 1970, and a French double harpsichord by Jean Goermans and Taskin, purchased from Maud Russell in 1974 – bringing the total number to twenty-one.